My Fussy Eater | Easy Kids Recipes

 A healthy version of the classic jam thumbprint cookies.
 Made…

-Filed Under: Dairy Free Recipes, Egg Free, Nut Free Recipes, Recipes, Sweets & Snacks, Vegan, Vegetarian Tagged With: jam, pastry, puff pastry, straws
+Filed Under: Dairy Free Recipes, Easy Snack Ideas For Kids, Egg Free, Nut Free Recipes, Recipes, Vegan, Vegetarian Recipes Tagged With: jam, pastry, puff pastry, straws

 Comments